-Few make it through the gateways of Fear and Clarity because they are connected to the reptilian part of the brain wired for survival.
-When we are hurt, we become identified with the pain and believe it as not "what is happening," but as "who I am" or "who they are."
+Few make it through the gateways of Fear and Clarity because they are connected to the part of the brain wired for survival.
+When we are hurt, we become identified with the pain and believe it not as "what is happening," but as "who I am" or "who they are."
 We fixate on it to avoid getting hurt that way again.
 This works against us as we filter out anything not aligned with our pain story and end up arguing for what we do not want.

 The satisfaction of this trap is we get to feel right, but the cost is our happiness and connection.
 The next obstacle is even more difficult.

 True empowerment is beautiful, but when our power comes from our hurt or from the traps of Fear and Clarity, we reach for the cheapest, most common form of power we know: Power Over.
 Like the saying, "Hurt people, hurt people," Power Over diminishes others; It is controlling and critical, it dictates and demands.
 It's like putting pure, organic power in the microwave because we are too impatient or insecure to wait for the alchemy of the slow cooker.
 When we approach others from this place, it puts them in a position of Power Under.